tommiraja/Sovellusten-hakkerointi/h3-no-strings-attached.md

 ## b) Hiding the password from the binary

 - I have to tweak the program in C language to hide the password so it won't be detected using the `strings` (Have no idea how so I gotta research)
+- C-programming language is foreign to me so I decided to ask tips from AI
-- Asked ChatGPT for help and it suggested me to make python file which prints me non printable characters by XOR-operation which translates the printable ASCII-code to unclear obfuscated data, basically creating binaryblock so that `strings` won`t scan readable binarydata.
+- Asked ChatGPT for help and it suggested me to make C-file which prints me non printable characters by XOR-operation which translates the printable ASCII-code to unclear obfuscated data, basically creating binaryblock so that `strings` won`t scan readable binarydata.
+- The original visible password will be hid as in XOR-bytes `6h~xi~o` which takes place when the program is ran by the user.

 <img width="838" height="569" alt="image" src="https://github.com/user-attachments/assets/bda9e66d-3d66-457d-a0d9-415bff84d8d1" />

-- Let´s Compile it by `gcc passtr.c -o passtr.5`
+- Let´s Compile it by `gcc passtr.c -o passtr.5` so we name a new version of the C.file

 - Let's try `strings passtr.5`